 Here are the easiest store credit cards to get:

-This is one of the easiest store credit card to get because you can get approved with bad credit.
+The Fingerhut Credit Card is one of the easiest store credit card to get because you can get approved with bad credit.
 Things you can buy with the Fingerhut Credit Card include clothing, shoes, electronics, garden supplies, tools, and more.
-Plus, this card will build your credit - it reports to major credit bureaus monthly.
+Plus, this card can help you build your credit because it reports to major credit bureaus monthly.

 Although store credit cards usually can’t be used anywhere except for the store they’re branded with, they are a great way to save on some of your biggest purchases.
 They’re also much easier to get than most rewards cards.
 Plus, if the card reports to the major credit bureaus every month, you can build up your credit score.